joshmorgan1000/UTKH/README.md

 ### Redshift as a Flow Interaction <a href="#redshift-as-a-flow-interaction"></a>

-UTKH proposes that redshift arises partially from the interaction between light flows and resonant fields in space.
-The redshift factor ($z$) is defined as:
+In UTKH, redshift is reinterpreted as a resonance-driven interaction between light and cosmic structures.
+As light travels vast distances, its energy flow interacts with resonant fields in space, resulting in a gradual wavelength elongation.
+This relationship can be expressed as:

 $$z = \frac{\Delta I_L}{I_L}$$

+Where:
+- \(z\): Redshift factor (dimensionless)
-where $z$ is the redshift factor (dimensionless), $\Delta I_L$ is the change in light amperage due to interaction with resonant fields, and $I_L$ is the initial light amperage before interaction.
+- \(\Delta I_L\): Change in light amperage due to interaction
+- \(I_L\): Initial light amperage before interaction

-This equation complements traditional Doppler and gravitational redshift models by introducing a resonance-driven mechanism for wavelength elongation.
+This model complements traditional redshift explanations (e.g., Doppler and gravitational redshift) by introducing a resonance-based mechanism.

 Together, these equations provide a mathematical foundation for UTKH’s redefinition of light, mass, and redshift.
 By framing light as a flow of energy, UTKH connects fundamental physical principles to a unifying framework of motion and resonance.
 These relationships open new pathways for experimental validation and theoretical exploration.